-Description The subjects comprise a ground floor purpose built flat situated within a three storey block comprising six units.
-Accommodation GROUND FLOOR: entrance hall, living room, dining room, kitchen/breakfast room, three bedrooms, bathroom and en-suite shower room.
-Gross internal floor area (m2) 111sqm approximately.
+Description The subjects comprise a third floor tenement flat situated within a four storey block comprising thirteen units with commercial premises to the ground floor.
+Accommodation THIRD FLOOR:- Entrance Hall, Living Room, Kitchen, Bedroom, WC and Shower Compartment.
+Gross internal floor area (m2) 41 square metres approximately.
 Neighbourhood and location The subjects are situated within an established residential district and are convenient for all local facilities and amenities.
-Age Circa 1980.
-Weather Raining and overcast. • Chimney stacks None.
-Chimney stacks Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Sloping roofs were visually inspected with the aid of Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age Circa 1890.
+Weather Dry and overcast.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are in rendered brick.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is assumed timber pitched and clad with slates having a